 Seeking Out Notes to Buy or Hold

 Once you have a note, you might decide that buying more creates an interesting mix of cash flow with note maturities.
 Think of having a ladder of certificates of deposit paying monthly interest but maturing at different calendar dates.
 There are notes you can buy often marketed via real estate investment clubs or private lenders.
-You can also advertise in local Washington State offering private financing.
-Check usury laws to ensure you are not exceeding Washington’s regulations for interest terms.
+You can also advertise in local Tacoma offering private financing.
+Check usury laws to ensure you are not exceeding WA’s regulations for interest terms.

 Remember that you assume the risk on the note if the property buyer goes into default.
 While you can foreclose, that might lead to high court costs and rehabbing a property again.
 Therefore price the note for a comfortable return.
 When serving as a private lender, the note might be anywhere from three to ten percent above standard loan rates.
 When buying a note from an existing private investor, consider the remaining term and whether the risk has declined.
 Offer anywhere from 50 to 90 percent of the note’s remaining value based on your risk assessment and desired return on investment.

 If you find that you have a need for cash for any reason, you can liquidate the mortgage note.
 Obviously, you are at the other end of the negotiation table as you were when you were the buyer.
 Keep in mind that a good negotiator might buy a note for a deep 50 percent discount on the note, adding it to a portfolio of notes that you turn around and sell as a package.
 This is similar to big lending banks that sell notes almost immediately after underwriting to servicing banks.